What To Do When Customers Don’t Shop in Town

 Things work a little differently for businesses in small towns.
 They often offer unique products with service that can’t be beat.
 But increasingly, their customers don’t shop in town.
 Instead, they hop online or they head to the big-box store down the highway.
 So the challenge for business owners is to maintain that small-town appeal while competing with those other options.
 If you market in a smaller town, here are some tips to keep customers shopping in your store.

 If customers are already online, then use it to your advantage.
 Be sure your online marketing efforts draw them to your store.
 Focus on these areas to increase your visibility:

-- Be mobile-friendly – According to Statista, 40 percent of U.S. web traffic in the first quarter of 2018 originated from mobile devices.
+- Be mobile-friendly – According to Statista, 43 percent of U.S. web traffic in the second quarter of 2019 originated from mobile devices.
 That’s especially important in rural areas where customers access the internet on their cellphone when high-speed internet isn’t available.
 Not sure if your website is mobile friendly?
 Find out using Google’s mobile-friendly test.
 You’ll also find tips to look your best on mobile devices.